 .htaccess file can be tricky because if you make even the tiniest mistake, you’ll get the white screen of death (error 500) and no useful error messages.
 There are situations where you won’t even be able to access ERS.
 The two provided tools either completely delete the

-.htaccess file or restore it to default WordPress values for pretty permalinks.
+.htaccess file or restore it to default .htaccess WordPress values for pretty permalinks.
 Once you regain access to WP admin, open Permalinks in the Settings menu and click Save to regenerate them.

 Disable WordPress Maintenance Mode

 WordPress automatically activates its maintenance mode whenever you upgrade themes, plugins, or the core.
 If everything goes well, the whole process barely takes a few seconds.
 But, sometimes, your site gets stuck in maintenance mode, and this tool will help you fix the problem with one click.
 If you’re interested, we have an in-depth article about how the maintenance mode works.

 How to install the Emergency Recovery Script for WordPress?

 Installing the ERS as a “just in case” tool is a great way to save time, especially on development sites where there’s a realistic chance you’ll make some mistakes.
 If your site is already down, don’t worry; it’s not the end of the world.
 There’s still a good chance you can fix the site without losing any data.
 Installing the ERS will only take a moment.